 CRE allows time for the children/ youth to grow and learn together.
 This builds a sense of community and belonging.
 Based in Unitarian Universalist (UU) principles, sources, and values, themes are identified and explored from a faith perspective.

 Children/Youth share in their local and our global community in many hands-on ways.
 Cooking for Lunch.
 Participating in the National Day of Service.
 Showing up at Rallies.
-Created fleece scarves for the Friday Night Supper Program guests at ASC who suffer from homelessness.
+Creating fleece scarves for the Friday Night Supper Program guests at ASC who suffer from homelessness.
 And throughout the year, CRE is involved in

 intergenerational services and special family events.